-The County held a meeting on May 5th, 2021, with staff from Myers Park to discuss the potential for pet/animal waste contamination at the park.
+The County meet with staff member from Myers Park to discuss the potential for pet/animal waste contamination at the park during 2022.
 It was determined that there are not many animals that frequent the Myers Park that are not cleaned up after.
 Most of the dogs are cleaned up after by pet owners.
 Stock show animals are confined to stalls and the stalls are cleaned after the shows are concluded.

-Implementation Activity Measurable Goal Completion Date Meet with Parks/Open Space staff to design survey 1 Meeting Date 5/5/21
+Implementation Activity Measurable Goal Completion Date Meet with Parks/Open Space staff to design survey 1 Meeting Date 12/31/22